-- Consider getting your prescriptions through a mail-order pharmacies.
+- Consider getting your prescriptions through a mail-order pharmacy.
+Learn more.

 - Look for coupons on the internet by searching for the drug name and financial assistance.
 You may find coupons on the following websites:

 Assistance programs can help you better afford the prescriptions you need

 Contact the maker of your prescription to see if they offer a program to help make it more affordable.

 Ask your health insurance plan about any programs available to help you get your prescriptions.

 This program helps people with low incomes access needed, long-term prescriptions.